 Chelsea wouldn’t be Chelsea without its Show Gardens from some of the world’s best-known designers and a sprinkling from promising emerging talent.
-This year will be no different and the big names preparing to bring gardening to life along Main Avenue in May will be revealed at the end of November.
+This year will be no different and there are big names preparing to bring gardening to life along Main Avenue.

 The show will also feature some of the world’s leading growers, florists and nurserymen lining up to showcase their talents.
 Along with the stunning horticultural delights, there'll be shopping opportunities galore and the chance to indulge in some exquisite dining options.

 Look out for a new Garden category, Urban Gardens, located along Royal Hospital Way.
 These will be a perfect reflection of urban landscapes from around the world and demonstrate how a modest space can be transformed into a captivating garden.
 They replace last year's Space to Grow category, which also focussed on how to make a smaller space look amazing.

 The Great Pavilion is a hub of colour, scent and expertise with growers from all over the world showcasing their finest blooms.
 Taking a lead from our other shows, we are also bringing two other new features to Chelsea.
 The RHS Potting Bench next to Floristry in the Great Pavilion, is an enclosed, seated space where you can drop in to listen to and watch demonstrations from experts on all things floral.

 Floristry at Chelsea is being given a huge make over in 2020 with a single, dedicated space.
 We are bringing together floristry talents from across the UK with a new RHS-run competition in the Great Pavilion.
 The space provides platforms for 3D installations of varying sizes and smaller display windows, which will all be judged.
 Arrangements will be entered in four categories to reflect the current themes of plant health and care for the environment: